-BHP is working in partnership with the University of Colorado (CU) to develop and implement the rentcontrolled study to evaluate the effects of the rent reform structures that were put into place in 2014.
+BHP was working in partnership with the University of Colorado (CU) to develop and implement the rent-controlled study to evaluate the effects of the rent reform structures that started in 2014.
 Questionnaires were sent to all work-abled families in both the Public Housing and Housing Choice Programs to gather baseline data in 2014.
 The results from the baseline data were shared in the 2014 MTW Annual Report.
-This study is designed to follow these families over the course of 10 - 12 years to measure progress towards self-sufficiency in ten different domains.
-The questionnaires will be administered every other year to provide comparison within each subject group, which will help determine the services that BHP will focus on offering.
+This study followed these families until 2019, and measured progress towards self-sufficiency in ten domains.
 The details of the study can be found in BHP's 2014 MTW Annual Plan.
-The results for each year can be found in the MTW Annual Report.
+The results for each year between 2015 and 2019 can be found in the corresponding MTW Annual Report.

-BHP's work with respect to MTW Activity 2016 - 4 - Bringing School Home is based on a twenty-year partnership between BHP and the "I Have a Dream" Foundation of Boulder County.
-BSH is a comprehensive and partner-based education intervention that follows the cradle to career model.
-Our work to develop the theory of impact related to deploying housing as a platform for educational system change is sponsored and supported by the Affordable Housing Institute (AHI).
-AHI quickly recognized the potential for BHP to contribute to long-term public-school system change using its MTW flexibility.
-Together the two organizations will examine the potential for innovative housing policy to impact school outcomes.
-One of the many culprits in creating an achievement gap is a systemic disconnect between families and schools, schools and community, community and family.
-The brilliance of a Bringing School Home model is that it brings all the players together, through the commonality of home and neighborhood and it does so without interruption throughout the entire school career, to and through college.
+BHP's work with respect to MTW Activity 2016-4 - Bringing School Home is based on a twenty-year partnership between BHP and the "I Have a Dream" Foundation of Boulder County.
+Bringing School Home is a comprehensive and partner-based education intervention that follows the cradle to career model.

-BHP is actively seeking funding for research.
-Once obtained, the Urban Institute is committed to supporting BHP and "I Have a Dream" to research what's working in using housing as a platform to close the achievement gap, testing the Bringing School Home model.
+One of the many culprits in creating an opportunity gap is a systemic disconnect between families and schools; schools and community; community and family.
+The Bringing School Home model brings all the players together, through the commonality of home and neighborhood and it does so without interruption throughout the entire school career, to and through college.

-We will ask:
+BHP is actively seeking to understand what is working in using housing as a platform to close the opportunity gap and to address educational equity.
+In partnership with "I Have a Dream" Foundation of Boulder County, Boulder County Housing and Human Services, EFAA (Emergency Family Assistance Association), and other community partners, we are exploring the impact of service-enriched housing that seeks to build on current assets to positively impact children's educational outcomes, parents' economic stability, and the whole families' over-all wellbeing.

-- What are the greatest points of leverage in housing policy to help schools produce world-ready employable adults? - How does neighborhood and place contribute to school success? - Can a program like "I Have a Dream" Foundation achieve its success without a housing component? - What other systems need to conform and interact so that education becomes a true path out of poverty? - What will it take to bring the existing two successful models to scale?
+- What are the greatest points of leverage in housing policy to help schools produce world-ready employable adults? - How does neighborhood and place contribute to school success? - What other systems need to conform and interact so that education becomes a true path out of poverty? - What are the key supports that parents need to increase their housing and economic stability? - What will it take to bring the existing two successful models to scale?